alphagov/government-service-design-manual/Working in an agile way/runningretrospectives.md

 #Running retrospectives
-How and why we run retrospectives
+How and why we run retrospectives.

 ##Guidance
 A retrospective is a meeting at the end of a <a href="https://github.com/alphagov/government-service-design-manual/blob/master/Working%20in%20an%20agile%20way/structuringsprintcyclesandstandups.md">sprint</a> where the team get a chance to talk about what went well and badly in that sprint, and take some actions to improve matters.
 A retrospective can also be run to cover a larger scope, e.g. a full project retrospective.